moq-wg/moq-transport/draft-lcurley-warp.md

 * Track ID:
 The track identifier as declared in CATALOG ({{message-catalog}}).

+* Group ID:
+Indicates the object is a member of a group within a track.
+Objects within a group MUST only depend on other objects within the same group.
+The group ID is scoped to the track; multiple tracks may use the same group ID.

 * Group Sequence:
-An integer indicating the OBJECT is a member of the indicated group within a track.
-A group is indepdendently decodable (ex. a GoP) and can be used as an entry point for a decoder.
-The group sequence number MUST be incremented for each indepdendently decodable OBJECT within the track.

-* Object Sequence:
-A monotonically increasing integer for each object indicating the decode order within a group.
+A monotonically increasing integer (starting at 0) for each object within a group.
-The ability to decode an OBJECT MUST NOT depend on the delivery of another OBJECT with a higher sequence number within the same group.
+An object MUST only depend on other objects with a smaller sequence within the group.
+This means that sequence 0 MUST be independent, while other sequences MAY depend on prior sequences.

-* Object Delivery Order:
+* Delivery Order:
 An integer indicating the object delivery order ({{delivery-order}}).

-* Object Payload:
+* Payload:
 The format depends on the track container ({{containers}}).
 This is a media bitstream intended for the decoder and SHOULD NOT be processed by a relay.